josemotta/IoT.Home.Thing/home/readme.md

 This project is being designed to be used itself  as a IoT Starter for Home Intelligence projects with following requirements:

+- requires compatibility with .NET Core 2.1 Preview 1;
+- requires a software library supporting I/O for input & output of digital & analog pins and hardware components;
 - support for legacy infrared gadgets already available at home, as home theater, air conditioner, heaters, lights, etc.;
 - based on Raspberry Pi with Linux;
-- need a software library that includes I/O for input & output of digital & analog pins and support for various hardware components;
 - explore docker containers built on speedy machines, pushed to cloud, and  deployed to linux-arm.